the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 # JavaScript Fundamentals: Part II

 So far, you have learned about variables and values, their associated data types, implicit type coercion and explicit type conversion, and a few control structures such as the if-else statement in JavaScript.
-That's already one third through the fundamentals of JavaScript.
-In the following second part, you will learn about extracting reusable parts of code from your program with functions and more complex data structures beyond primitives such as objects and arrays.
+That's already 25% through the fundamentals of JavaScript.
+In the following 25%, you will learn about extracting reusable parts of code from your program with functions and more complex data structures beyond primitives such as objects and arrays.

 ## Functions